wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 ### Task 11: Test the AppLocker configuration on our deployed Windows Server 2016 VM

 1. Sign out of the deployed Windows Server VM that you configured, and then sign in using the standard user account you created previously.
-The rdp session you had open will close on sign out and you will have to start another rdp session and sign in via the rdp client again as described previously.
+The rdp session you had open will close on sign-out.
+You will have to start another rdp session and sign in via the rdp client again as described previously.

 1. Select the **Start** menu and click on **Visual Studio 2019**.

-1. You should see a message that **This app has been blocked by your system administrator**.
+1. You should see the message **This app has been blocked by your system administrator**.

 When AppLocker rules are enforced in the production environment, any apps that aren't included in the allowed rules are blocked from running.